-FIFA approves 48-team World Cup - Nigeria Today
+FIFA Approves 48-Team World Cup - Nigeria Today

-Fifa’s ruling council on Tuesday unanimously approved an expansion of the World Cup to 48 teams in 2026, with a format of 16 groups of three nations.
-“The Fifa Council unanimously decided on a 48-team #WorldCup as of 2026: 16 groups of 3 teams,” a tweet from Fifa’s official account said.
-The decision marks a […]
+The World Cup will be expanded to host 48 teams, up from 32, Fifa has decided.
+An initial stage of 16 groups of three teams will precede a knockout stage for the remaining 32 when the change is made for the 2026 tournament.
+The sport’s world governing body voted unanimously in favour of the change…

-The post FIFA approves 48-team World Cup appeared first on Nigerian Pilot: Nigerian Newspaper.
+The post FIFA Approves 48-Team World Cup appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.

 Follow us on twitter @NigeriaTodayNG